Jim Duffy is in his fifth year as the Head Coach of Manhattan College.

-The Jaspers made conference history in their title run by rallying through the elimination bracket of the MAAC Tournament.
+Manhattan made conference history in their title run by rallying through the elimination bracket of the MAAC Tournament.
 Duffy's club became the first team to win four games in three days to earn the league's automatic berth to the NCAA Tournament.
-Manhattan was sent to the Columbia Regional to face two-time defending National Champion South Carolina.

-Manhattan won 33 games and posted an 18-6 conference record as it capture the 2012 MAAC regular season title in Duffy's first season.
-He mentored five All-MAAC first team selections and seven MAAC Academic Honor Roll recipients.
+The Jaspers were then sent to the Columbia Regional to face two-time defending National Champion South Carolina, capping a season that saw Manhattan win 33 games, including an 18-6 conference record and the 2012 MAAC regular season title.
+In his first season, he mentored five All-MAAC first team selections and seven MAAC Academic Honor Roll recipients.
 Two players from Duffy's championship roster went on to sign professional baseball contracts in 2012.

 Duffy came to Riverdale after seven seasons as an assistant coach at Seton Hall, where he helped the Pirates win the Big East championship and advance to the NCAA Tournament in 2011.

 Duffy began his coaching career as an assistant at his alma mater in 2001.
 That season, Seton Hall won its first Big East championship since 1987.
 In 2003, he was promoted to full-time assistant coach.
 Duffy worked primarily with the Pirates' hitters and outfielders while also assisting with recruiting, scouting and team travel.
 Nine of Duffy's players eventually moved on to professional baseball careers.